vijaysharm/ehyo-android/README.md

 To apply a template to your project, run the templates command.
 `ehyo templates --list`
 `ehyo templates -l`
-`ehyo templates -a [templatename]`
+`ehyo templates -a [templatename] --dry-run`
 `ehyo templates --apply [templatename]`

 After downloading ehyo, a script to use ehyo is provided in ./bin/ehyo ...
 Add this to your path or give the full path to the script in bin and enjoy.

 Limitations
 -----------
 + This project was designed around the default Android gradle project structure, and therefore makes a lot of assumptions based on the way it structures its code.
-It looks for settings.gradle files to determine the project structure.
+It looks for build.gradle and settings.gradle files to determine the project structure.
 ++ Overridden source set paths in builds are not supported

 + Templates will always add dependencies to the 'compile' configuration